erikgeiser/discordbot/README.md

   * `pip install wolframalpha`
 * wikipedia - API for the Wikipedia module
   * `pip install wikipedia`
+* astropy - API for the Astrophysics Module
+  * `pip install astropy`

 Python 2.x may work but is neither supported nor tested.